annabush092/interview-problems/README.md

   ./cpp/file-name   //runs the compiled file

 *JAVASCRIPT FILES*
-To test these out, throw the lines of code into your console or better yet into https://repl.it to mess around with the code yourself.
+To run in the browser terminal: place the filename of the algorithm you are working on in javascript/index.html, as the script src. open index.html in your browser open the browser terminal refresh the page to run the code

 *BONUS material* is available (unsolved as yet) in:
 - reverse-int
 - LeastRecentlyUsed-cache
+- three-sum